Mobile Logo in White

 The South Texas Alzheimer's Disease Research Center

-The University of Texas Health Science Center at San Antonio in partnership with The University of Texas Rio Grande Valley, are bringing dementia care to Texas as the state’s only National Institute on Aging (NIA)-designated Alzheimer’s Disease Research Center.
+The University of Texas Health Science Center at San Antonio in partnership with The University of Texas Rio Grande Valley, are bringing dementia care to South Texas as a National Institute on Aging (NIA)-designated Alzheimer’s Disease Research Center.

 Designated in 2021 as a Center of Excellence for dementia care and research, our mission is to uncover the social determinants of health and Alzheimer’s in Hispanics using precision medicine to better serve those impacted by the disease.